SherlonAlmeida/Orange3-VICG-USP-Add-on/README.md

-Orange3 Example Add-on
+Orange3 VICG-USP Add-on
 ======================

-This is an example add-on for [Orange3](http://orange.biolab.si).
-Add-on can extend Orange either in scripting or GUI part, or in both.
-We here focus on the GUI part and implement a simple (empty) widget, register it with Orange and add a new workflow with this widget to example tutorials.
+This is an add-on for [Orange3](http://orange.biolab.si).
+In this add-on you will find a widget of [Least Square Projection (LSP)](https://dl.acm.org/citation.cfm?id=1399373).
+The code inside the widget is from the [mppy](https://pypi.org/project/mppy/) library, implemented by [Thiago Henrique](https://github.com/thiagohenriquef/mppy).

 Installation
 ------------